East Central Indiana Pumpkin Patches, Orchards & Corn Mazes

 The nitty-gritty: Free admission to the orchard, shopping, and concerts.
 Petting zoo: $6/adults $5/children.
 Open 7 days a week.

 New Castle, Indiana

 Jump on their hay wagon for a ride out to the pumpkin patch!
 While at Landess Farms, you can pick out your own pumpkins, navigate through their 10-acre corn maze, and visit their farm stand.

-This 73-acre rural farm in Hancock County offers lots of family-fun!
+This 73-acre rural farm in Hancock County offers lots of family fun!
 In the Fall they offer a pumpkin patch, hayrides, corn mazes (including a kid’s maze), an apple canyon, Fall decor for purchase, and a scream park for Halloween.
-They always have a Kids Zone available with over 20 activities, their Farm Store, and a Snack Bar.
+They always have a Kids Zone with over 20 activities, their Farm Store, and a Snack Bar.
 Last year we spent 3 hours just checking out the Fall activities!

-The nitty-gritty: Open in October every Saturday + Sunday of October from 11 am-5 pm. $5 admission, ages 2 and under are free.
-Pumpkins are $3-$20.
+The nitty-gritty: Open in October every Saturday + Sunday of October from 11 am-5 pm. $6 admission, ages 2 and under are free.
+Pumpkins are $3-$10.

-Spangler Farms offers pre-picked pumpkins from their pumpkin patch and other fall goodies at their market.
-For a limited time, during the summer, they also have a sunflower field.
-In their market, you’ll find locally grown veggies, fruit, pumpkins, mums, straw, and fall decorations.
+Spangler Farms offers pre-picked pumpkins and wagon rides to their pumpkin patch for you-pick pumpkins.
+Other fall goodies are available for purchase at their market, like locally grown veggies, fruit, pumpkins, mums, straw, and fall decorations.

 The nitty-gritty: No admission and open 7 days a week through Halloween.